MartinWie/AEnv/README.md

 ## Todo

+* Add an option to just authenticate a session with MFA(currently, this can be done by running "pydo -Y -q -i")
 * Load service name also from aws tags
 * Add more information about container mode and necessary IAM permissions
 * Enhance local profile/config setup/usage